-From October 10, 2010 to January 16, 2011, FOLKLORE?, a group exhibition with Maria Thereza Alves, Alexandra Bircken, Jean-Luc Cramatte, Collectif DOP, Jean-Damien Fleury, Luca Francesconi, Charles Fréger, Susan Hiller, La Méthode Bernadette, Timo Nasseri, Amy O’Neill, Vanessa Safavi, Eléonore Saintagnan, Ana Strika, curated by Corinne Charpentier & Sophie Kaplan.
+From October 10, 2010 to January 16, 2011, FOLKLORE?, a group exhibition with Maria Thereza Alves, Alexandra Bircken, Jean-Luc Cramatte, Collectif DOP, Jean-Damien Fleury, Luca Francesconi, Charles Fréger, Susan Hiller, La Méthode Bernadette, Timo Nasseri, Amy O’Neill, Vanessa Safavi, Eléonore Saintagnan, Ana Strika, and a project room Mais Godard c’est Delacroix / Plan 3, with The Plug & Julien Lescoeur, curated by Corinne Charpentier & Sophie Kaplan.

 Folklore? is a journey that expands on In the Mirror: Folklore Projections, shown at Fri Art Kunsthalle Fribourg from 22 May to 22 August.